eXascaleInfolab/TSM-Bench/reproducibility/README.md

 sh repro_characteristics.sh
 ```

-- **Results**: Results will be written to the `results/compression/` folder.
+- The results will be written to the `results/compression/` folder.

+___
 ## [Figure 8] Online Workloads D-LONG Q1-Q5 (takes XXX)

 ### Requirements:

-- Two servers are required in this experiment: the first serves as a host machine to deploy the systems (similar to above), and the second runs as a client to generate writes and queries.
+- Two connected machines are required in this experiment: the first serves as a host server to deploy the systems (similar to above), and the second runs as a client to generate writes and queries.

 ### Setup